 Buyers may think they’re getting a bargain, but it can be hard to sell the property unless the buyer quiets title to any open claims.

-The Florida courts generally are hesitant to allow a buyer to take possession of property from a rightful owner.
+The Florida courts generally are hesitant to allow a buyer to take possession of the property from a rightful owner.
 They allow challenges to the issuance of a tax deed.
-For example, Florida law has strict requirements on when and how notice of a tax delinquency and tax sale should be made.
+For example, Florida law has strict requirements on when and how notice of tax delinquency and tax sale should be made.

 Time to wait before getting a tax deed